teddyyy/ramss/README.md

   ```

 * POST `/api/v1/systemd/<service>`
-  * The status of systemd service is obtained by POST.
+  * The status of systemd service is manipulated by POST.
   * The `<service>` is defined in config file and match with name.
   * Ex) Request body
   ```